 - 5.1 The Committee shall meet at least quarterly.
-The Committee may extend an invitation to any director, member of management of the Company and any employee and/or request for any documentation for review as it deems appropriate in order to carry out its responsibilities. - 5.2 The presence of at least two-thirds of the sitting members is necessary to constitute a quorum. - 5.3 Members of the Committee shall not be allowed to participate in any discussion and shall not vote on any issue of which there is an actual or perceived conflict of interest. - 5.4 Each Member will have one vote and decisions of the Committee will be derived from the majority of votes.
+The Committee may extend an invitation to any director, member of management of the Company and any employee and/or request for any documentation for review as it deems appropriate in order to carry out its responsibilities. - 5.2 The presence of at least two-thirds of the sitting members is necessary to constitute a quorum.
+In the case that Chairman of the Risk Management Committee is unable to attend the meeting, the Committee shall elect one Committee Member who attends the meeting to preside over the meeting. - 5.3 Members of the Committee shall not be allowed to participate in any discussion and shall not vote on any issue of which there is an actual or perceived conflict of interest. - 5.4 Each Member will have one vote and decisions of the Committee will be derived from the majority of votes.
 In case of a tie, the Chairman of the Committee has an additional casting vote to referee the resolution.